-When my husband and I moved to the United States two years, one of the things we had to adjust to immediately was the weather.
+When my husband and I moved to the United States, one of the things we had to adjust to immediately was the weather.

 We arrived in the heat of summer – with temperatures soaring above 100F on some days.

-But before long, the long sunny days were over and people began to tell us to brace for winter…
+But before long, the long sunny days were gone and we began to brace for our first east coast winter…

 Life in Marriage-ville